gold star for USAHOF

 There were two Pitchers in baseball who were named Dutch Leonard.
 The first was Hubert “Dutch” Leonard, who was a lefthander who had a 139-113 record with two World Series Championships with the Boston Red Sox.
 The second was Emil John “Dutch” Leonard, a righthander who may not have had a World Series Ring, but had a much longer tenure and was one of the better knuckleballers in baseball history.

 Mickey Vernon arrived in the Majors in 1939 with the Washington Senators, and he was entrenched as their starting First Baseman in 1941.
-Vernon would do well in the early 40s, where he had three straight 145 plus Hit seasons before World War II came, and he would miss 1944 and 1945.
+Vernon would do well in the early 40s, with three straight 145-plus Hit seasons before World War II, and he would miss 1944 and 1945.
 When he returned, he would take his place in the upper tier of First Basemen.

 When you are named Bobo Newsom, you have to assume that the possessor is a colorful character.
 He was, but there was a period where Newsom was also an excellent Pitcher.